-Juveniles At Risk (JAR) Mentoring - JAR Deputies visit with juveniles between the ages of 8 and 15-years-old once a week at home or school.
-The program promotes positive decision making and behavior consequences.
+Juveniles At Risk (JAR) Mentoring - JAR Deputies visit with juveniles between the ages of 8 and 17 years-old once a week at home or school.
+The program is here to provide supportive services to the family while promoting positive decision making for the youth.
+For a period of 30-90 days.
 Parents are required to attend a JAR orientation meeting prior to the child being enrolled into the program.

 Juvenile Civil Citation - The Juvenile Civil Citation Program, authorized by Florida Statute 985.12, is the pre-arrest diversion program that empowers Deputies to issue a civil citation to juveniles for community service hours in lieu of arrest and formal prosecution for misdemeanor offenses.
 The juveniles receive a timely consequence for their crime and have the opportunity to give back to their community.